cmsc23530-win25/CrustyDB-AdvDBProjects/milestone-idx1.md

 - There is a variable `page_pointer: PagePointer` in FixedPage that you should use to store the "last pointer" of a page (e.g. greater than the last search key or sibling of a leaf).
 - A boolean `is_leaf: bool` in FixedPage should be used to determine if the page is a leaf or inner node.
 - For leaf nodes, you will need to store the search key and the ValueId.
 For inner nodes, you will need to store the search key and the page number of the child node.
 - For leaf nodes, you will need to store the search key and value (encoded value id).
 You will use the `page_pointer` to store the sibling of the right leaf node.
-You will use overflow pages to store additional entries if the leaf node is full as we do not want to change the key size.
+You will use overflow pages to only store duplicate key entries as we do not want to change the key size.
+For using an overflow, you will want to separate the next sibling pointer from overflow pointer, so you know when to stop looking (e.g., in some cases you should never navigate to the sibling ).
 - For deletion you do not need to pivot data or merge nodes.
 It is fine to violate the B+ tree properties for this implementation.
 - You do not need a "smart" or optimized bulk load for this milestone, you can just iteratively call the insert method for each key/value pair.
 For the next milestone this will change.